apache/trafficcontrol/docs/source/api/deliveryservices_id_unassigned_servers.rst

 ``GET``
 =======
-Retrieves properties of Edge-tier servers not assigned to a Delivery Service.
+Retrieves properties of Edge-tier servers not assigned to a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_